IxiAngel/TempTamer/src/linux/README.md

 ## About

 TempTamer Shell Script provides dynamic temperature-based control over CPU frequencies and fan speeds on Linux systems.
-It regulates CPU performance to maintain optimal temperatures, ensuring system stability and longevity.
+By regulating CPU performance to maintain optimal temperatures, it ensures system stability and longevity.

 ## Requirements

-- Linux-based system
+- A Linux-based system
 - CPU temperature monitoring capabilities
-- Optional: TempTamer Fan Controller Module for fan speed control
+- Optional: The TempTamer Fan Controller Module for fan speed control

 ## Configuration